Skip to content

 With a modern and well-functioning welfare system, where education, pension, health service and unemployment benefit are taken for granted, the development of Greenland’s home rule is in many ways a model for other indigenous population groups around the world.
 Home rule makes Greenland’s population self-governing in almost all domestic areas.

-go to Visit Greenland for additional information on Greenland.
+Go to Visit Greenland for additional information on Greenland.